jonlpersson/ed-latimore/site/_posts/2020-06-05-how-to-be-chill-in-5-steps.md

 ![how to be chill low neuroticism ed latimore](/assets/images/misc/how-to-be-chill-in-5-steps/how-to-be-chill-low-neuroticism-ed-latimore.png "I legit don't get bothered by most things.
 At least not like most people.")

-That made me laugh and feel invincible, but it's not the entire truth.
+That made me laugh and feel invincible, but it’s not the entire truth.
 While I rarely experience those negative emotions, it happens.
 I just know how to deal with them.
 As a result, I experience far less stress in my life than the average person.

-This article will teach the techniques I use to remain "super chill" and calm even when things get crazy.
+This article will teach the techniques I use to remain “super chill” and calm even when things get crazy.

 {% include widgets/cta-email.html %}